apache/fury-site/docs/guide/java/json-support.md

 names the target type, codec class, declaring type, and actual returned type.
 The actual result, not the parent's `final` status or the codec's generic signature, determines validity.

-`@JsonCodec` is supported on ordinary JVMs.
-Android and GraalVM native image ignore both declaration and type-use forms, avoiding partial behavior when nested runtime type metadata is unavailable.
-Use exact `registerCodec` registration there.
-Native-image reflection configuration is not a supported way to enable part of this annotation feature.
+`@JsonCodec` is supported on ordinary JVMs and GraalVM native images, including inherited declarations and nested type uses.
+Native models must follow the `JsonType` workflow described in [GraalVM Support](graalvm-support.md), which registers the annotation codec's public no-argument constructor.
+Android ignores declaration and type-use forms; use exact `registerCodec` registration there.

 ## Type validation and untrusted input